icyphy/ptII/ptolemy/actor/ptalon/demo/ptinyos/README.txt

   - Fix the PtinyOSDirector output directory.
   - Delete any timeResolution or nodeID parameter values from PtinyOSDirector section of MoML file.
-  - Do above fix for SharedParameter:
+  - Temporary fix for Ptalon SharedParameter bug:
     - For PtinyOS nodes, create timeResolution (=0.25E-6) and nodeID (=1) parameters at the top level, then set the value of the PtinyOSDirector parameters to the names of the new parameters.